 - Not as lightweight as titanium

-Aluminium is a soft metal that could be carved easily.
-It could provide the benefits of steel frames while being only half of their weight.
+Aluminium is a soft metal that can be carved easily.
+It offers the benefits of steel frames while being only half of their weight.
 It is also one of the most abundant metals on the planet.

 Pros- Lightweight